 Field-hunting tip

-Look in contact metamorphic skarns country — that is the host setting where ilvaite typically forms.
+Look in contact metamorphic skarns country, the host setting where ilvaite typically forms.
 If you start seeing calcite, quartz, garnet in float, you are in the right ground.
 Field specimens usually show a prismatic, striated, columnar habit, so train your eye for that shape before scanning the outcrop.